 20 Therefore by the deeds of the Law no flesh will be justified in His sight, for by the Law is the knowledge of sin.

 Verse 19 describes the purpose of the Law, that the Law was given to stop all excuses of men, and that the whole world may become guilty before God.
 Today people would say: “Oh yeah, I have done some wrongs, but I was raised in an abusive family, and I was taken advantage of when I was a child.”
 Therefore, we blame it on anybody and anything else.
 However, the Law does not give any allowances for why you did what you did.
 If you broke the standard, you are guilty.
 The Law does not have any mercy in it; it stopped all your excuses and made you guilty before God.
 The Law gave you both the knowledge of sin and the awareness of sin in your life.
-The Law gave you a sin-consciousness.
-This means that the Law made you aware continuously of your sinful nature.

 However, in the New Testament we have something better than the conscience.
 We, as believers, are not supposed to relate to God based on a list of DOs and DON’Ts and based on whether we measure up to those rules or not.
 If we allow the Law and the conscience to condemn us, we will continue to be entrapped in a vicious cycle of sinning.
 Yes, it’s true that the nature of our spirit, the core of our being, is no longer sinful.
 We no longer have that predisposition towards evil in us anymore at the level of our spirit and because of that, when we come in contact with the Law, it should not strengthen sin in us any longer as it did in the past, right?
 But, between the Law and our new reborn spirit is the soul with a mind, that has been programmed according to the sinful spirit we had before.
 Our habits, beliefs, and emotions have been ingrained with a consciousness of sin and because of that, when the soul comes in contact with the Law, it still makes us sin, until we manage to renew our minds with an awareness of righteousness, with an awareness of our changed nature.
 Moreover, we as Christians still live in a fallen world and still have a conscience that constantly has a natural tendency towards sin-consciousness and towards living under the Law.
 However, the truth is that now our new spirit is completely aligned and in unity with the Law.
 There is no conflict between them anymore.
 Only the mind is the one that needs to catch up and align itself with what has happened inside of us.